Ynn/selfstar/content/intro-runtime.md

 + It is used to package classes and resources so that they can be deployed on one or more execution platforms.
 + It is also used as building blocks to form modular Java applications.
 The purpose is to organize Java applications into a set of loosely coupled, highly coherent interacting modules.

-An application can be defined as a set of dependent bundles providing a service.
+An application can then be defined as a set of bundles collaborating to provide a service.
 The boundaries of an application are often hard to determine since many bundles can be used (and bundles can be shared!).
 For clarity, we can distinguish the following bundles:

 + System bundles: the bundles provided with the {#runtime#} distribution.
 + Library bundles: the bundles providing a library.